Sheffield man accused of murder of Anthony Sumner remanded in custody ahead of next court appearance

-Murder suspect remanded in custody over fatal stabbing of Anthony Sumner on Sheffield estate
+Sheffield man accused of murder after fatal stabbing of Anthony Sumner makes second court appearance over killing

-A man who has been accused of murder following a fatal stabbing in Sheffield has been remanded in custody.
+A man who has been accused of murder following a stabbing in Sheffield is facing a crown court trial.

-Richard Sampson, aged 49, of Fretson Court, Manor, Sheffield, has been charged with the murder of 42-year-old Anthony Sumner, who was stabbed to death just before midnight on Thursday into Friday last week.
+Sheffield Crown Court heard on August 4 how Richard Sampson, aged 49, of Fretson Court, Manor, has been charged with the murder of 42-year-old Anthony Sumner after he suffered a fatal stab wound just before midnight on July 29.

-Sampson was charged after Mr Sumner, a dad-of-three, was knifed in an attack on Windy House Lane, Manor.
+The defendant was charged after Mr Sumner, a dad-of-three, suffered a fatal stab wound on Windy House Lane, Manor, according to police.

-Despite the efforts of paramedics, Mr Sumner could not be saved and was pronounced dead at the scene.
+Police previously stated that despite the efforts of paramedics Mr Sumner could not be saved and he was pronounced dead at the scene.

 Heartbroken relatives of Mr Sumner revealed that he died two days before his daughter’s 10th birthday.